Appeal Against the Actions of a Bailiff

 Choosing the Correct Court

-Applicants often struggle to identify whether to apply to the economic or general jurisdiction court, and to determine the proper district or regional court.
+Applicants must correctly identify whether to apply to the Economic Court or a general jurisdiction court, and in which district — errors result in the complaint being returned.

 Different Review Procedures